thejas98/Concurrent-ticketing-system/README.md

 #### Unit Tests

-1. To run the unit tests for the application, run the following command from the root directory: sbt Gatling/test
+1. To run the unit tests for the application, run the following command from the root directory:
+   `sbt Gatling/test`
-2. After running the above line, a report gets generated under 'target/Gatling'.
+2. After running the above line, a report gets generated under `'target/Gatling'`.
 Each folder under this directory represents one run of the test case.
-You can open the index.html file under any one report folder to see the report in pdf.
+You can open the `index.html` file under any one report folder to see the report in pdf.

 #### Integration and Performance Testing